Disclosure: this article contains affiliate links. If you buy through them, AliCoinsDeals may earn a commission at no extra cost to you.

 Key Takeaways

-• Delivery time is driven by four things: origin country, destination, the shipping method you choose, and customs clearance.
+- Delivery time is driven by four things: origin, destination, shipping method, and customs clearance.

 What Affects AliExpress Delivery Time?